mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 - Deferred tax assets: income taxes recoverable in the future, later than in a year
 - Intangible assets: patents, trademarks, copyrights; amortization is needed (amotization = depreciation for intangile assets).
 - Financial investments
-- Goodwill: value that arises whena  firm acquires another firm: growth opportunities, know-how, etc. No amortization is done, but impariment test can be done if the Goodwill has lost its value.
+- Goodwill: value that arises when a firm acquires another firm: growth opportunities, know-how, etc. No amortization is done, but impairment test can be done if the Goodwill has lost its value.

 ### 2.6.
 Liabilities